JaseABrewer/JaseABrewer/README.md

 - 👋 Hi, I’m @JaseABrewer
 - 👀 I’m interested in ... a programming career
 - 🌱 I’m currently learning ...
-Python
+Javascript
 - 💞️ I’m looking to collaborate on ... nothing right now until I get some basics down
 - 📫 How to reach me ... cusimnot@googlemail.com